Numerical approximation of SDEs with fractional noise and distributional drift: Examples and simulations

 \subsection{Skew fractional Brownian motion}

-The skew Brownian motion is a one-dimensional process that behaves like a Brownian motion with a certain diffusion coefficient above the $x$-axis, and with another diffusion coefficient below the $x$-axis.
-We refer to \cite{harrison1981skew,Lejay} for various constructions, and in particular in \cite{LeGall}, it is shown to be the solution of an SDE which involves its local time.
-This equation reads $dX_{t} = \alpha\, dL^X_{t} + dW_{t}$, for $\alpha\in [-1,1]$, where $L^X$ is the local time at $0$ of the solution.
+The skew Brownian motion has been introduced in \cite{harrison1981skew} as the scaling limit of a random walk with biased probability transition upon touching $0$.
+The study of this process reveals several equivalent constructions \cite{Lejay}: one the one hand it can be interpreted as a one-dimensional stochastic process that behaves like a Brownian motion with a certain diffusion coefficient above the $x$-axis, and with another diffusion coefficient below the $x$-axis; on the other hand it is the solution of an SDE which involves its local time \cite{LeGall}.
+The latter yields the equation $dX_{t} = \alpha\, dL^X_{t} + dW_{t}$, for $\alpha\in [-1,1]$, where $L^X$ is the local time at $0$ of the solution.
 Formally we can write $dL^X_{t} = \delta_{0}(X_{t})\, dt$.
 More generally in $\R^d$, although this is not the only possible approach (see e.g. \cite{Banos,Sole} for alternative definitions), we call skew fractional Brownian motion the solution to \eqref{eqSDE} when the drift is $\alpha\delta_{0}$, $\alpha\in \R^d$, that is